UH Leadership Spotlight: Jason M. Pirtz, MBA, MSN, RN

 In 2009, I was promoted to CEO of Select Specialty Hospital in Canton, Ohio.
 In this role, I developed core clinical programs and a reputation for excellence.
 My peers lauded my focus on patient experience; I am proud to be considered a transformational leader and an expert in operational effectiveness and employee engagement.
 The respect of my peers is very valuable to me and is mutual.

-After serving as the Chief Nursing Officer of University Hospitals Geauga Medical Center in Chardon, Ohio beginning in 2017, last year I moved into my current role as Chief Nursing Officer (CNO) for University Hospitals Cleveland Medical Center (UHCMC).
+After serving as the Chief Nursing Officer of University Hospitals Geauga Medical Center, a Campus of UH Regional Hospitals, in Chardon, Ohio beginning in 2017, last year I moved into my current role as Chief Nursing Officer (CNO) for University Hospitals Cleveland Medical Center (UHCMC).
 At UHCMC, I oversee a broad range of units that encompass more than a 1000 beds.
 These include general medical, intensive care, and surgical units and the two major hospitals: University Hospitals Seidman Cancer Center and University Hospitals Rainbow Babies & Children’s Hospital.
 My most recent work includes success around quality and patient experience.

 Coming to University Hospitals was the best decision that I have made in my 22-year career.
 I have been with UH for nearly four years, and have been given every opportunity to grow and develop in my role.
 I had the opportunity to attend UH’s Leadership Institute in 2018 and found this experience to be extraordinary.
 In addition, I feel that working for UH gives nurses the opportunity to find their fit within the organization.
 There is something here for everybody.
 We employ over 7,000 nurses and the opportunities are great.